Privacy notice – volunteers

-We are The Access Project (TAP, We, Us), and We are based at The Dock, Tobacco Quay, Wapping Lane, London E1W 2SF.
+We are The Access Project, and we are based at 128 Aldersgate Street, Barbican, London, EC1A 4AE.
 We are a Data Controller and are committed to protecting your data in line with the General Data Protection Regulation (GDPR).

 The central contact for data protection can be contacted through email@example.com.

 We process personal data relating to our tutors in order to run The Access Project and keep people informed about any work that we are completing.

 What personal information do we collect and how is it used?